carlsmedstad/aurutils-extra/README.md

   yajsv
   ```

-* `aur-update-super-repo` - Sync package repositories, i.e. copy and commit the
+* `aur-sync-super-repo` - Sync package repositories, i.e. copy and commit the
   latest contents, to a super repository specified by the environment variable
   `AUR_SUPER_REPO`.
 Example super repository: [carlsmedstad/aurpkgs][].